tp-1000/streaming-data-pipeline/hbase-hello-world/src/main/scala/com/labs1904/hwe/homework/hbase_theory.md

 ## Questions
 #### What is a NoSQL database?
-It is a database that does not have to adhere to relational database model (multiple tables that have records that relate to another table).
-Data can be stored in ways the is better suited for retrieval or writing making it different from what a traditional relational database may offer.
+It is a database that does not have to adhere to relational database model.
+Data can be stored/organized in ways that are better suited for retrieval or writing of that data.
+It excels at handling large amounts of data that are infrequently accessed and database is often times distributed across commodity hardware.

 #### In your own words, what is Apache HBase?
 It is a distributed database (existing across multiple nodes).
 It works with HDFS (hadoop distributed file system or similar) It is a NoSQL database.
-Basically four types of NoSQL -
+It stores data im immutable SStables Offers basically four types of NoSQL -
 1) Key Value
 2) Document-based
 3) Column-based